 With two years of solid experience under his belt, he headed to Oregon’s National Historic Landmark Timberline Lodge, where he saw an opportunity to pursue his passion for true seasonal food preparation.
 Within his first year, he rose to the rank of Executive Sous Chef.

 Perhaps the ultimate compliment to his talents and hard work came in June 2010 when he was invited to bring the salmon bake to the White House.
 He was asked to represent the cuisine of the Pacific Northwest for a Congressional Picnic personally hosted by President and Mrs. Barack Obama.
-With his small team of volunteers, Jason literally dug up the front lawn of White House, built a 50-foot-long fire pit, and roasted salmon for 2000 guests and members of the United States Congress.
+With his small team of volunteers, Jason dug up the front lawn of White House, built a 50-foot-long fire pit, and roasted salmon for 2000 guests and members of the United States Congress.
 He was personally greeted and thanked by the President and First Lady.

-Jason’s career came full circle in June of 2010 when he returned to Timberline Lodge as Executive Chef upon the retirement of Chef Benson.
-He has since launched a successful Winemakers Dinner Series at Silcox Hut, elevated the lodge’s various food programs, opened Phlox Point Cabin, and helped design the new Wy’East Cafe.
+Jason’s career came full circle in June of 2010 when he returned to Timberline Lodge as Executive Chef upon the retirement of Chef Leif Benson.
+He has since launched a successful Winemakers Dinner Series at Silcox Hut, elevated the lodge’s various food programs, opened Phlox Point Cabin, and helped design the new Wy’East Cafe and Y’Bar.
 In 2012, he was invited once again to be a featured chef at the James Beard House.
 Jason oversees all the culinary efforts at Timberline’s seven Mt Hood restaurants, which includes the Lodge’s famous Cascade Dining Room, plus the full-service conference center and wedding venues.
 In Timberline’s high quality, high volume setting, Chef Jason Stoller Smith has hit his stride as a chef.
 His close ties with Northwest farmers, ranchers, vintners, brewers, and fishermen continues to nurture his reputation for utilizing locally-grown, sustainable food and beverage products.
-In the summer of 2016, Timberline Lodge is launching its proprietary beef program.
+In the summer of 2016, Timberline Lodge launched its proprietary beef program.
 With Timberline’s purchase of 52 head of cattle, Jason works closely with Deschutes River Beef ranchers to bring local, natural, traceable beef from gate to plate.